w0lfschild/fullscreenER/README.md

 # Information:

 - Designed for 10.10+
-- SIMBL plugin to improve the functionallity of the green maximize button on OS X
+- MacForge plugin to improve the functionallity of the green maximize button on OS X
 - Author: [w0lfschild](https://github.com/w0lfschild)

 # Notes: